Osh has Moved to Tennessee

 Learn more about Osh's departure and elephant conservation efforts at Oakland Zoo.

-Why is Osh moving to Tennessee?
+Why did Osh move to Tennessee?

 The leadership and the management of the Elephant Barn at Oakland Zoo followed the recommendation and decision-making process with the AZA’s African Elephant Taxon Advisory Group (TAG).
 In the best interest of Osh, he is moving to The Elephant Sanctuary in Tennessee (The Sanctuary), an AZA-accredited sanctuary and the nation’s largest natural-habitat refuge developed specifically for Asian and African elephants.